 The state of California is home to 109 federally recognized Indian Tribes, and 78 tribal communities which have petitioned for recognition but have not yet received recognition.
 All descendants of Indian ancestors residing in California from the 1852 rolls are eligible for services by California THPs.
-The 2010 Census reported that there were 723,225 self-identified AIAN in California who reported their race as either only AIAN or AIAN in combination with one or more other races.
+The 2010 Census reported that there were 723,225 self-identified AIAN who reported their race as either only AIAN or AIAN in combination with one or more other races.
 Of this group, 362,801 reported their race as being only AIAN.
-In California, AIAN (only or in combination) make up 1.9% of the population; however, California has the largest number of AIAN living in any state.
+A total of 1.9% make up the population of California; however, California has the largest number of AIAN living in any state.
 Fourteen percent of the national AIAN population resides in California.